check-spelling-sandbox/java-module-workshop/module-5/README.md

 6. Add the call to `snapshot` as the last action to the `containerIsStarted` method.

 7. Let's test how it works now.
-Setup the test `PostgresWithTemplatesTest` by creating the `PostgresWithTemplates` container, wiring the `JDBCTemplate`, and configuring the context to use our container:
+Set up the test `PostgresWithTemplatesTest` by creating the `PostgresWithTemplates` container, wiring the `JDBCTemplate`, and configuring the context to use our container:

 ```java
 static PostgresWithTemplates pg = new PostgresWithTemplates();